HOW OUR PROGRAM WORKS

 The basic requirements to join the program include attending a 90 minute Orientation meeting, submitting a program application and other documentation plus a health form completed by a member of your health care team indicating the recommendation for a service dog.
 Veterans who wish to participate in the program must have the ability, mobility and dexterity to actively train and control the dog and to follow verbal instruction from the training staff on a weekly basis for up to 24 months.

-The Orientation meetings are presented by our senior training staff to give you an overview of our training methods, the process of pairing a Canines With a Cause program dog with you, your responsibilities as a participant, time involved and a summary of service dogs and the Americans with Disabilities Act.
+The Orientation meetings are presented by our senior staff to give you an overview of our training methods, the process of pairing a Canines With a Cause program dog with you, your responsibilities as a participant, time involved and a summary of service dogs and the Americans with Disabilities Act.
 This is an opportunity for you to ask questions and gather information so you can determine if this program is a good fit for you.

 A question often asked is, can a participant use or obtain their own dog to train with as a service dog or for public access work instead of accepting one our rescued shelter dogs?
 This subject is addressed in the Orientation meeting and the answer is maybe.
 Most dogs, generally speaking, aren’t able to meet the advanced training requirements to be considered a service dog, however many dogs can fulfill the needs of the client as an assistance dog or beloved companion dog.
 If you do not already have a dog in mind, we strongly suggest you begin working with our program before you commit to a dog on your own.